pytorch/tutorials/recipes_source/mobile_perf.rst

 While speed ups on actual mobile devices will be smaller, you can still expect 3x - 6x load time reductions.

+### Reasons to not use flatbuffer based mobile model:

+However flatbuffer format also has some limitations that one should consider before using it.
+Namely:

+* It is only available since Pytorch 1.13.
+Therefore, client devices compiled with earlier Pytorch versions might not be able to load it.
+* Flatbuffer library imposes a 4GB maximum for file sizes.
+So it is not suitable for large models.

 Benchmarking
 ------------